waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 # Morton Arboretum Campaign

+## Overview
+The Morton Arboretum Campaign is one of six pilot campaigns being used to [monitor biodiversity using acoustic data in the United States](Macintyre/soundrecorder/campaigns/morton-arb/resources/Beckman et al.pdf).

 ## Deployment Site

 The [Morton Arboretum](https://mortonarb.org/) is located in Lisle, Illinois, and it contains 1,700 acres of land and over 222,000 live plants.
 Currently there is one [BAR-LT](https://github.com/waggle-sensor/summer2021/tree/main/Macintyre/soundrecorder/campaigns/morton-arb#bar-lt) device in Morton Arboretum.
 The location of this device is [41.823763, -88.046435](https://goo.gl/maps/CfyDaEhXZEYDkoFR8).
 The goal is to deploy up to a dozen recording devices in the arboretum, including